saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 ## Fireplace TV
-**Short Remote:** Use this to navigate the TV menu.
+**White Remote:** Use this to navigate the TV menu.
 The TV will start at volume 0, so you will need to pull the volume toggle button upwards for sound to hear.
 ## Dining Room TV:
-- **Long Remote:** Use this to power the TV on/off and adjust the volume.
+- **Black Remote:** Use this to power the TV on/off and adjust the volume.

 ## TV Apps:
-Unfortunately, we don't have Netflix.
-Instead, use the Steamio or Prime app for movies and TV shows.
+Use the Streamio or Prime app for movies and TV shows.
 Feel free to use YouTube as well.

 ---
 # Aircon & Fireplace Operation